wri/hermes/README.md

 Hermes sends out a reminder email to all subscribers on a configurable schedule.
 It's just like team snippets.
 You respond to the email with your bullet points.
 Then on Friday morning at 9a Eastern, Hermes sends everyone the summary email.
 Boom.

-To subscribe people on the team, admins (Aaron and Crystal) subscribe people over email by sending Hermes a request.
+To subscribe people on the team, admins (Aaron, Alyssa, Crystal, Dan, Robin) subscribe people over email by sending Hermes a request.
 For example, to subscribe Craig and Nigel, we send this to Hermes via `admin@hermes-hub.appspotmail.com`:

 ```
 Craig Hansen, chansen@wri.org, subscribe